avisoventures/avisoventures.github.io/content/posts/ray-dalio-bridgewater-issue-log.md

 ---
+#spells add Bridgewater Dalio
 title: Learning from Mistakes with an Issue Log for Business Operations
 date: 2025-05-01
+team:
+  - Nick Galbreath
 params:
     liDirect: https://www.linkedin.com/posts/nick-galbreath-1890794_devops-devops-activity-7323745729179504641-dASO?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAC4tLkBr8UpZeP72v80UbYcwSC9_nF8d04
     liEmbed: urn:li:share:7323745726000222208
 ---
 # Learning from Mistakes with an Issue Log for Business Operations

-Ray Dalio mentiones in his book "Principles," the Issue Log that was used to learn from mistakes and radically improve the culture and processes at Bridgewater.
+Ray Dalio mentions in his book "Principles," the Issue Log that was used to learn from mistakes and radically improve the culture and processes at Bridgewater.

 It works like this:

 * Errors or mistakes go in the Issue Log, with description, severity and "who was responsible"
-* If it goes in the log, all is ok
+* If it goes in the log, all is OK
 * If mistake is found, and not in the log, there will be problems.
 * "Management" needs to review the issue log in a timely, regular manner with some process.